The Windsor Castle:

 Windsor Castle is the built around 1000 years ago, and it’s British Royal family official residence.
 Every year millions of visitors come to visit this fantastic castle and enjoy the Windsor Castle tours.

 Since Henry I Windsor Castle is the official residence of The Royals and currently is the house of

 Queen Elizabeth II.
 Generally, The Queen stays at Windsor Castle 2 times a year.
 One month during the Easter time.
 In June she stays at Windsor Castle for a week when she is attending Royal Ascot.
-Basically, the Windsor Castle is the workplace for the Royal family.
+The Windsor Castle is the workplace for the Royal family.

-from 1921 to 1924 Sir Edwin Lutyens one of the well-known British architects builds the famous and the most beautiful doll’s house for Queen Mary.
-The house contains thousands of beautiful objects which are made by famous and well-known designers and artists.
+From 1921 to 1924 Sir Edwin Lutyens one of the well-known British architects builds the famous and the most beautiful doll’s house for Queen Mary.
+The house contains thousands of fascinating objects which are made by famous and well-known designers and artists.

 St George’s Chapel: The chapel is one of the best examples of beautiful architecture in the United Kingdom.
 The Chapel is closed on Sundays but has services three times a day and is welcoming everyone to join.
 The Chapel closed at 16:15 to get ready for the evening’s services which start at 17:15.

 No doubt that this one is one of the most popular ceremonies for everyone.
 The tradition of changing of the guard it’s been going on since 1660!.

 Changing Guard at Windsor Castle which also known as “Guard Mounting” has the same schedule as the Buckingham Palace Changing Guard.
 Usually starts at 11 am and takes about 45 minutes.
 Please note that on Sundays or bad weather Changing Guard ceremony doesn’t take place.
 The cancellation of changing guards can happen even with short notice.
 It’s a grand ceremony to be witnessed.